Reporting Sexual Misconduct

-While students are encouraged to report incidents of sexual misconduct directly to the Title IX Coordinator (Carley Dix) and/or to campus police, students may report a sexual misconduct incident to any member of the faculty or staff.
+While students are encouraged to report incidents of sexual misconduct directly to the Title IX Coordinator (Carley Dix, email@example.com) and/or to campus police, students may report a sexual misconduct incident to any member of the faculty or staff.
 Reports made directly to the College Chaplain or to the counselors and doctors at the Student Health and Counseling Center are protected by confidentiality laws and will not be shared beyond that meeting unless threat to health or safety is imminent.
-All other reports, including those to campus police, faculty, staff, coaches, and RLO student staff members, will be referred to the Title IX Coordinator for assessment and will be reported to campus police for Clery Act statistical reporting purposes.
+All other reports, including those to campus police, faculty, staff, coaches, and RLO student staff members, may be referred to the Title IX Coordinator for assessment and will be reported to campus police for Clery Act statistical reporting purposes.

 To the extent possible, the college will respect a student's request to remain anonymous and to keep the detail of the report confidential.
 A student's request that there be no further action will be weighed against the college's obligation to act on information it has received in order to provide a safe and nondiscriminatory environment.

 Students who have experienced sexual misconduct may elect to take the following actions: